AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/extensibility-strategy.md

 ---
 # Extensibility strategy

-Adobe Commerce's extensibility platform allows brands to efficiently customize processes, integrate systems, and deploy new capabilities while maintaining SaaS-like upgradeability.
+Adobe Commerce's extensibility platform allows brands to efficiently customize processes, integrate systems, and deploy new capabilities while maintaining upgradeability.

 ## Overview of Commerce extension strategies

 Extending the capabilities of the Commerce platform includes the following high-level approaches:

 *   Extending the native capabilities of the Commerce platform.
-For example, merchants can install out-of-the box Marketplace applications that extend and refine the platform's native shipping capabilities.
+For example, merchants can install Marketplace applications (often built by third parties) that extend and refine the platform's native capabilities -- for example, an extension that can validate shipping addresses during checkout and facilitate quick integration with UPS carrier address APIs.

 *   Integrating third-party apps/extensions with the Commerce platform.
 Developers can use Commerce's existing, comprehensive REST and GraphQL APIs to directly integrate Commerce with third-party solutions.